eug/jMetalDocumentation/running.md

 ## Running algorihtms
 To run an algorithm in jMetal you have two choices: using an IDE or using the command line.
 We explain both methods in this section.
-We comment first how configure a metaheuristic to solve a problem.
+We comment first how to configure a metaheuristic algorithm to solve a problem.

 ### Configuring algorithms
-In jMetal 5 the only to configure an algorithm is to write a class for that purpose; we refer to those classes as runners.
-Doing that from an external configuration file is a issue belonging to the todo list of the next release.
+In jMetal 5, the only way to configure an algorithm is to write a class for that purpose; we refer to such a class as runner.
+Configuring an algorithm from an external configuration file is a issue belonging to the todo list of the next release.

-We provide at least a runner algorithm.
-They can be found in the `jmetal-exec` module, in folder https://github.com/jMetal/jMetal/tree/master/jmetal-exec/src/main/java/org/uma/jmetal/runner/multiobjective.
+We provide at least a runner class for each algorithm provided by the framework.
+They can be found in the `jmetal-exec` module, in the folder https://github.com/jMetal/jMetal/tree/master/jmetal-exec/src/main/java/org/uma/jmetal/runner/multiobjective.

-For example, in the case of NSGA-II we include up to 5 runners:
+As explanatory examples, we include five different runners for the NSGA-II algorithm, showing different ways of configuring and using it:
 * `NSGAIIRunner`: configuration of the standard NSGA-II to solve continuous problems.
 * `NSGAIIInteger`: configuration to solve integer problems.
 * `NSGAIIBinary`: configuration to solve binary problems.
 * `NSGAIIMeasures`: similar to `NSGAIIRunner`, but it includes examples of how to use measures.
 * `ParallelNSGAII`: as `NSGAIIRunner` but configured to use threads to evaluate the populations in parallel.

 We describe next the `NSGAIIRunner` class.
-The Javadoc comment indicate the program parameters: the first one is the class of the problem to solve and, optionally, a reference front file name can be given.
+The Javadoc comment indicates the program parameters: the first one is the class of the problem to solve and, optionally, a reference front file name can be given.
 In that case, the reference front will be used to compute all the quality indicators available:
 ```java
 public class NSGAIIRunner extends AbstractAlgorithmRunner {
   /**